aws-samples/designing-cloud-native-microservices-on-aws/README.md

 ## License

 This library is licensed under the MIT-0 License.
-See the LICENSE file.docs/01-hands-on-events-exploring/README.md)
+See the LICENSE file.